A Local’s Guide to Crab Island

 What else is nearby Crab Island that I can explore?

 Crab Island is just off the coast of the incredible beach resort town of Destin, Florida.
-Destin is known for its world-class amenities, resorts, and restaurants, as well as some of the region's most popular golf courses and, of course, incredible deep sea fishing in the Gulf of Mexico.
-Whether you want to spend time on-shore or off-shore, Destin is a beautiful city to spend a few extra days both before and after your visit to Crab Island.
+Destin is known for its world-class amenities, resorts, restaurants, some of the region's most famous golf courses, and incredible deep sea fishing in the Gulf of Mexico.
+Whether you want to spend time on-shore or off-shore, Destin is a beautiful city to spend a few extra days before and after your visit to Crab Island.

 Okay – I loved my trip, and I don't want to leave!
 Can I stay forever?